Policy for intermediate awards

 University policy on the conferment of intermediate awards

 The modular scheme within the university has a number of exit points with intermediate awards attached to them.
 At various stages in your studies, you may become eligible for different awards, such as the Certificate of Higher Education, the Diploma of Higher Education, a Higher National Certificate or Diploma, and an ordinary Degree (Degree without Honours).

 It is always assumed that you will aim for the highest qualification on your particular course.
 You do not receive the other awards from the university unless you terminate your studies without proceeding further.

 Generally, therefore, if you are eligible for an intermediate award and can continue further with your studies on the same course, your entitlement to that award will be formally noted, but your certificate will not be produced and you will not be able to attend a graduation ceremony at that stage.
 (For HND and HNC awards, which are built into degree courses, you do receive your certificate.)

-- If however, you choose to exit your course at an intermediate stage and not continue with your studies, you must write to the Faculty Office to inform them of your decision by 24 November 2017.
+- If however, you choose to exit your course at an intermediate stage and not continue with your studies, you must write to the Faculty Office to inform them of your decision by 29 June 2018.
 The Faculty Office will then forward the appropriate paperwork to Academic Awards where a certificate will be produced.
-Requests received after the 24 November l 2017 will not be eligible to attend the January 2018 ceremonies but will automatically be put forward to the July 2018 ceremonies.
+Requests received after the 29 JUne 2018 will not be eligible to attend the Julyy 2018 ceremonies but will automatically be put forward to the January 2019 ceremonies.